NaironCarneiro/Project_React_API_Filmes/README.md

 # React Project - MovieDB API

-This project uses React library to consume a list of popular movies from the MovieDB API.
+This project uses React library to consume a list of best rated movies from the MovieDB API.
 Where you can also see the details the movie.

 <h3> - Page List Movies</h3>